top of page

 • Backstory: Reine’s childhood friend Sigrid betrayed their village to hunters who cut off her horns, scattered her clan, and pursues them to this day.
 Cameron, a potential love interest, is a vampire seeking a way to not have to get blood from people.

-• Backup Pan: First adventure with the Firebreathing Kittens, hiding her cut off horns with her headscarf, timid, afraid.
+• Backup Pan: First adventure, hiding her cut off horns with her headscarf, timid, afraid.

 • Bloodletting It Go: befriended the blood drinking hystracid monster, met Cameron again and enlisted his help with the hystracid, who needs to eat.